What are CodeMeta files?

 "name" : "R Interface to the DataONE REST API"

-There must be a comma between of these key-value pairs, and no comma at the end before the closing bracket (}
+Key-value pairs must be separated by a comma.
+There must be no comma at the end before the closing brace (}).

 Arrays